lumagateinc/MovoSuite/docs/README.md

 - **Intune Service Account**.
 This hosts the service account MovoSuite will use to connect to your Intune instance.
 - **Naming Standards**.
 This feature automates naming of shared iPads in Intune using the device naming format you specify.
-- Asset Management.
+- **Asset Management**.
 This feature enables ingestion of shared iPad devices directly from service desk, Excel, or SQL data sources.

 Configuration steps for these features are detailed below.